trendmicro-frontend/styled-ui/CONTRIBUTING.md

 * In addition to the quality and performance of the components, the "code review" also focuses on the scalability of functions.

+* In addition to the component, it needs to be discussed how to present it on Tonic UI and the examples.